Vision-and-Learning-Lab-UAlberta/home/content/authors/jiyang/_index.md

 - PhD Students
 ---

-Ji Yang is a PhD student at the Vision and Learning Lab.
-His research interests include computer vision and machine learning.
+Ji Yang is a PhD student with the Vision and Learning Lab at the Department of Electrical and Computer Engineering, University of Alberta.
+He received both his BSc Honors (2017) and MSc degree (2019) at the Department of Computing Science, University of Alberta.
+His research interests are mainly on computer vision, human hehavior analysis and machine learning.